onflow/developer-grants/projects/flow-core-wallet/on-chain-recovery.md

 # Grant Application

-To apply for a developer grant to be compensated for addressing this project, follow the existing grant applicatin process and reference this fea
+To apply for a developer grant to be compensated for addressing this project, follow the existing grant applicatin process and reference this project in your application.